On the complete-spectrum characterization of quantum integrable spin chains via the inhomogeneous T-Q relation: Abstract

 \section{Abstract}

-With the $XXZ$ spin chains as examples, we prove that: (1)each solution of the functional relations derived from the off-diagonal Bethe Ansatz (ODBA) scheme can be parameterized by a minimal inhomogeneous $T-Q$ relation; (2)the ODBA functional relations are the sufficient and necessary conditions to characterize the complete spectrum of the corresponding transfer matrix, in the sense that with a solution of the functional relations as an eigenvalue, a corresponding eigenstate of the transfer matrix can be retrieved.
-These statements hold for both with and without inhomogeneity, no matter whether the transfer matrix with or without Jordan blocks, due to the fact that the ODBA functional relations hold at the operator level.
+With the XXZ spin chains as examples, we prove two theorems: (1) the functional relations derived from the off-diagonal Bethe Ansatz scheme are the sufficient and necessary conditions to characterize the complete spectrum of the corresponding transfer matrix; (2) each eigenvalue of the transfer matrix can be parameterized by a minimal inhomogeneous $T-Q$ relation.
+These statements hold for both with and without inhomogeneity.
 The proof can be generalized to other finite-dimensional quantum integrable models.